Can You Sell Items Left Behind by a Tenant?

 Protection from Financial Damages

-Many times, even if the landlord obtains a court judgment against the tenant, they might be required to post notices in the local newspaper detailing their intent to sell the tenants' items.
-Even if all the proper steps are followed, some personal items still cannot be sold according to the individual state statutes.
+Many times, even if the landlord obtains a court judgment against the tenant, they might be required to post notices in the local newspaper detailing their intent to sell the tenant's items.
+Even if all the proper steps are followed, some tenant's personal items still cannot be sold according to the individual state statutes.

 Requirement to Locate Ex-Tenants before Disposal of Property

-Most states have provisions set up that allow a landlord to recoup financial losses in some manner, including allowing the sale of a tenant's personal items.
+Most states have provisions set up that allow a landlord to recoup financial losses in some manner, including allowing the sale of a tenant’s personal items.
 However, it is vital that the landlord have a complete understanding of the legal steps that must be taken prior to enforcing their right to sell property.
 In many cases, if the steps are not taken precisely, the landlord can be subject to serious liability.
 Many states require the landlord to spend a specific amount of effort to locate the tenant and notify them of the intent to sell their personal belongings to cover back rent owed on the lease agreement.
+Reasonable attempts to contact the tenant should be made, and the tenant must be given the opportunity to respond to the notice before their property is sold or disposed of.